nutanix/ntnx-api-cmdlet-help/md/en-US/Connect-PrismCentral.md

 ```

 ### -SessionTimeoutSeconds
 Session timeout in seconds.
-If there is no activity against Prism Central within this seconds, the session will be disconnected
+If there is no activity against Prism Central within these seconds, the session will be disconnected

+The default Session Timeout is 15 minutes if the user does not specify this parameter explicitly

 ```yaml
 Type: UInt32